jliagouris/UCDS/syllabus.md

 ## Attendance
 Students are expected to attend (even virtually) each lecture.
 For those who cannot attend, **all lectures will be prerecorded and the videos will be posted on Piazza**.
-Ultimately, students are responsible for their own learning, and thus for keeping up with the material.
+Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.

 ## Grading Scheme
 The course consists of lectures, exercises, and a final semester project.
 Your final grade will be determined as follows: